Value of information in networked control systems subject to delay: Abstract

 \section{Abstract}

-In this paper, we study the trade-off between the transmission cost and the control performance of the multi-loop networked control system subject to network-induced delay.
-Within the linear–quadratic–Gaussian (LQG) framework, the joint design of control policy and networking strategy is decomposed into separation optimization problems.
-Based on the trade-off analysis, a scalable, delay-dependent Value-of-Information (VoI) based scheduling policy is constructed to quantify the value of transmitting the data packet, and enables the decision-makers embedded in subsystems to determine the transmission policy.
-The proposed scalable VoI inherits the task criticality of the previous VoI metric meanwhile is sensitive to the system parameters such as information freshness and network delays.
-The VoI-based scheduling policy is proved to outperform the periodical triggering policy and existing Age-of-Information (AoI) based policy for network control system under transmission delay.
+In this paper, we study the trade-off between the transmission cost and the control performance of a networked control system subject to network-induced delay.
+Within the linear–quadratic–Gaussian (LQG) framework, the joint design of control policy and networking strategy is decomposed into separate optimization problems.
+Based on the trade-off analysis, a delay-dependent Value-of-Information (VoI) metric which quantifies the value of transmitting a data packet is introduced.
+The VoI enables the decision-makers embedded in subsystems to design the triggering policy.
+The proposed scalable VoI inherits the task criticality of the existing VoI metric.
+Additionally, the sensitivity to the system parameters such as information freshness and network delays is directly derivable.
+The VoI-based scheduling policy is shown to outperform the periodical triggering policy and the Age-of-Information (AoI) based policy for network control systems under transmission delay.
 The effectiveness of the constructed VoI with arbitrary network delay is validated through numerical simulations.